mobile app bar

 Buffalo Bills quarterback Josh Allen (17) and New England Patriots quarterback Drake Maye (10) talk on the field before the start of the game at Gillette Stadium

-Before Drake Maye entered his second NFL season, not many thought that he would usurp or even match the greatness exhibited by his draft classmate Jayden Daniels during his rookie season.
-After all, the Patriots QB had only 2,276 passing yards and 15 TDs with 10 INTs in 13 games last year.
+Before this season played out, not many thought Drake Maye would surpass or even match the greatness his draft classmate Jayden Daniels displayed during his rookie season in 2024.
+The Patriots QB had only 2,276 passing yards and 15 TDs with 10 INTs in 13 games last year.
+The narrative around Maye has completely shifted in 2025.

+In 15 games, he has not only steadied the Patriots, who are trying to find their post-Tom Brady identity, but he has also outperformed several established stars across the league.
 With 3,947 passing yards, 25 touchdowns, a league-best 70.9% completion rate, and just eight interceptions, Maye has been the engine behind New England’s 12-3 record and their grip on the AFC East race.
-That kind of production usually earns respect.
-But in Drake Maye’s case, it has earned him conviction from one of football’s most opinionated evaluators, Jon Gruden.

-The former Super Bowl-winning head coach has been effusive in his praise of Maye all season, but his latest comments may be the most telling yet.
-Speaking with veteran journalist Ryen Russillo on Barstool Sports, Gruden was asked a simple question: how many AFC quarterbacks would he take over Drake Maye right now?
+The former Super Bowl-winning head coach has been effusive in his praise of Maye all season.
+But his latest comments may be the most telling yet.

 “I wouldn’t want anybody over Drake Maye… I’m being honest with you,” Gruden said flatly.
-Then, when a taken aback Russillo floated Josh Allen as a possible exception, Gruden once again didn’t hesitate.
+Then, when a taken aback Russillo floated Allen as a possible exception, Gruden once again didn’t hesitate.

 Allen, he acknowledged, is “a freak of nature.”
 But even then, he admitted he would be “hard-pressed to trade” Maye for anyone, lauding the Patriots quarterback’s age, growth curve, and command of the offense.